A few people have asked me a number of questions about my book. I will try to give some answers in this blog post.

 Anyway, these were the core ideas behind Ten Seconds.
-Whether I succeeded or not in my artistic goals, that’s not for me to say.
-I only hope you, dear reader, get some enjoyment out of this very short book.
+Whether I’ve succeeded or not in my artistic goals, that’s not for me to say.
+I only hope that you, dear reader, get some enjoyment out of this very short book.
 Thank you for reading it.

 Note: this post will be updated if there will be more questions in the future.